At first glance, LogmeOnce looks like an old school late 2000 open-source software. But as you go deeper, it literally blows your mind.

 LogmeOnce pricing plans and payment options

-LogmeOnce is primarily a free software and I would suggest going for this free version for any average user.
+LogmeOnce is primarily a free password manager software, and I would suggest going for this free version for any average user.

 While the premium edition can be afforded even by a bankrupt person (costing $1/month billed annually), the two bundle packs would cost you anywhere between $4-$7 per month.